AishHen/Covid-Dashboard-Project-3/README.md

 5. The views in the dashboard include:
       - A map of the Top Twenty Countries with Highest Deaths resulting from COVID-19

+            **Key Findings:** While it was known to us that the U.S. had the highest total deaths, we were surprised to see some of the other countries that deaths close to 1 million.
+At the same time, it was also interesting to note that based on this data, the U.S. was the only country with over 1 million total deaths.

       - A bar chart of the Top Twenty Countries with the Highest Deaths vs. The Total Vaccinations for those countries

+            **Key Findings:** This chart adds a layer of vaccination information to the countries with the highest total deaths.
+Some of the countries with the highest total vaccinations (initial dose) include China, India, the U.S. and Brazil.

       - A pie chart showing the Top Ten Countries with the Highest Rate of New Cases in the Last 7 Days

+            **Key Findings:** This chart was most surprising, due to how the data is spread out.
+The Republic of Korea has the most new cases within the last 7 days, with 62.3%, compared to the other 9 Countries analyzed.
+One thing we noticed upon reviewing the dataset is that this information may be skewed due to under-reported new cases.
+Several countries in the WHO dataset did not have reported new cases, even though we know this is not the case.

       - Additionally, there is a summary view that includes a dropdown of all countries.
 Upon selecting a country, data for each populates to show Total Cases, Total Deaths, New Cases, and New Deaths

 ### REFERENCES